 A snow shovel is the conventional snow removal tool that homeowners routinely use during the winter months.
 It is one of the easiest and efficient methods for removing snow on a driveway.
 However, for a variety of reasons, people do not always have a shovel handy to take care of the mess.
-So, are there other options instead of a snow shovel to remove snow for the driveway?
+So, are there other options instead of a snow shovel to remove snow from the driveway?

-Below we have put a compilation of some unconventional methods to remove snow from a driveway without a shovel (or snow blower).
+Below we have put together a compilation of some unconventional methods to remove snow from a driveway without a shovel (or snow blower).
 Admittedly, some of these solutions are not ideal, but they can be used when you are in a pinch.

 A leaf blower is a decent solution for clearing snow from a driveway.
 Ultimately, the amount of snow you will be able to clear will depend on the power of your leaf blower, the amount of snow, and the weight of the snow.
 If the snow is heavy (wet) and piled high, you likely are going to need a different solution.
-You can see in the below video that a powerful backpack leaf blower does a pretty decent job on light accumulation of snow.
+You can see in the below video that a powerful backpack leaf blower does a pretty decent job on a light accumulation of snow.

 The man in the below video did an excellent job thinking outside of the box by coming up with a temporary solution to remove snow from his driveway.
 A 4×4 piece of plywood surprisingly does a nice cleanup job on what looks like a powdery type of snow.
 It may take a bit of muscle to maneuver the board, but in a pinch it will do the job.